 Walgreens has changed this document before.

-"We retain personal information for as long as necessary to fulfill the purposes for which it was collected, including for the purposes of satisfying any legal, accounting, or reporting requirements, to establish or defend legal claims, or for fraud prevention purposes.— Excerpt from Walgreens's Walgreens Privacy Policy
+"We retain your personal information for as long as necessary to fulfill the purposes for which it was collected, to comply with legal obligations, resolve disputes, and enforce our agreements.— Excerpt from Walgreens's Walgreens Privacy Policy

 Full compliance analysis